chrisemunt/mongo-dbx/README.md

 # mongo-dbx

-Synchronous and Asynchronous access to the Mongo Database.
+Synchronous and Asynchronous access from Node.js to the Mongo Database.

 Chris Munt <cmunt@mgateway.com>
-19 December 2016, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+22 August 2019, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

+* Verified to work with Node.js v4 to v12.
+* [Release Notes](#RelNotes) can be found at the end of this document.

 ## Pre-requisites